Obesity and Female Infertility

 1. Hormonal Imbalance

 Excessive adipose tissue influences the production and regulation of hormones.
 Obese women often experience higher levels of estrogen, which can disrupt the normal menstrual cycle and ovulation.
-Conditions like polycystic ovary syndrome (PCOS), characterized by irregular menstrual cycles and hyperandrogenism, are closely linked to obesity and are a common cause of infertility.
+Conditions like polycystic ovary syndrome (PCOS), which cause irregular menstrual cycles and hyperandrogenism, closely link with obesity and commonly lead to infertility.

 2. Insulin Resistance

 Obesity is a significant risk factor for insulin resistance and type 2 diabetes.
 Elevated insulin levels can interfere with ovarian function, leading to anovulation (the absence of ovulation).
-This condition hampers the ability to conceive as no egg is released for fertilization.
+This condition hampers the ability to conceive because the ovaries do not release an egg for fertilization.

 3. Inflammation

-Obesity is associated with a chronic inflammatory state due to the secretion of inflammatory cytokines from adipose tissue.
+Obesity creates a chronic inflammatory state because adipose tissue secretes inflammatory cytokines.
 This inflammation can impair endometrial receptivity and embryo implantation, further contributing to infertility.

 4. Endometrial Function